-The wait is over for die-hard fans of the EOS 5D range as Canon release details of the new Canon EOS 5D Mark III…not the Canon EOS 5Dx as some thought it may be called.
-The heading I used when the 5D Mark II was released was “A Landmark, Groundbreaking Camera That Changes the Rules!”.
+The wait is over for die-hard fans of the EOS 5D range as Canon release details of the new Canon EOS 5D Mark III.
+It's not the Canon EOS 5Dx as some thought it may be called.
+The heading I used when the 5D Mark II was released was "A Landmark, Groundbreaking Camera That Changes the Rules!".
 How does the latest incarnation measure up?

 Canon EOS 5D Mark III - Key features:

-The silent shooting modes which I first found useful in the 1D series Canons is a notable and worthy addition to the 5D Mark III…great for wedding and wildlife photographers and the dual card slots with automatic transition is also a nice thing to see.
+The silent shooting modes which I first found useful in the 1D series Canons is a notable and worthy addition to the 5D Mark III.
+Great for wedding and wildlife photographers.
+Also, the dual card slots with automatic transition is also a nice thing to see.
 An upgrade from 3.9 fps shooting to 6fps is also welcomed but not mind-blowing.
 We had slightly faster than that on the now ageing 40D at 6.5fps.

-The sensor stays around the same resolution with a small increase to 22.3 megapixels which is fine by me as any more and you start to get problems in my opinion, especially with video as you start to compress and remove unnecessary information to get to 1080 lines of resolution.
+The sensor stays around the same resolution with a small increase to 22.3 megapixels which is fine by me.
+Any more and you start to get problems in my opinion, especially with video.
+As you start to compress and remove unnecessary information to get to 1080 lines of resolution, it can go bad.
 Good call Canon.

 An increase to ISO 102,400 is also a welcome upgrade so long as the IQ is worthy.

-With regards to processing speed, the new Digic 5+ in the 5D Mark III is said to be 30 percent faster than the Digic 5 and a whopping 17 times quicker compared to the Digic 4 processor from the Canon EOS Mark II.
+With regards to processing speed, the new Digic 5+ in the 5D Mark III is said to be 30 percent faster than the Digic 5.
+It is also a whopping 17 times quicker compared to the Digic 4 processor from the Canon EOS Mark II.

-Going back to video (yet again), the extended filming time of just short of 30 minutes is a vast improvement over the current 12 minutes on the Mark II but again, nothing spectacular.
+The 5 -series for me has always been about studio, landscape or wedding photography.
+You know, slow stuff.
+The extended filming time of just short of 30 minutes is a vast improvement over the current 12 minutes on the Mark II.

-JPEG shots are said to be around two stops “cleaner” than that of the 5D Mark II and that will also be noticeably smoother with less moiré and artefacting.
+JPEG shots are said to be around two stops "cleaner" than that of the 5D Mark I. They will also be noticeably smoother with less moiré and artefacting.
 E.g., the amount of noise you would see at ISO 6,400 with the 5D Mark II is comparable to the 5D Mark III at ISO 25,600.
-This is still around 1 stop “less clean” than the Canon EOS 1Dx is said to be at the same ISO.
+This is still around 1 stop "less clean" than the Canon EOS 1Dx is said to be at the same ISO.

-The new 61-point autofocus system will be a huge and welcome addition to many and helps to ensure the most critical focus possible with a high level of efficiency.
-Great for sports and nature photographers but as far back as I can remember, I have only ever used the central focus point, manual focus or various other focusing techniques so for me, this is fairly redundant.
+The new 61-point autofocus system will be a huge and welcome addition to many.
+It helps to ensure the most critical focus possible with a high level of efficiency.
+Great for sports and nature photographers.
+Although as far back as I can remember, I have only ever used the central focus point, manual focus or various other focusing techniques so for me, this is fairly redundant.

-Also, many people love HDR and I think it is pretty cool when done correctly and in moderation but could be a passing fad such as “spot colouring”.
-Maybe it should be left to external processing techniques with dedicated software, at least that way it remains a credible art form for those who enjoy it but I don’t think adding it to the features of a DSLR is the way to go…but that is just me.
+Also, many people love HDR and I think it is pretty cool when done correctly and in moderation.
+Could it be a passing fad such as "spot colouring"?
+Maybe it should be left to external processing techniques with dedicated software.
+At least that way it remains a credible art form for those who enjoy it but I don’t think adding it to the features of a DSLR is the way to go.
+But that is just me.

 Any technology that helps to make true artistic merit and skill into a mainstream and simple technique for the masses simply moves me further away from doing it myself.

-As you may well have noticed, I have written this from the perspective of someone who already owns the EOS 5D Mark II and is/was thinking of adding the Mark III to his collection…not biased at all!
-As I write this, I am honestly thinking of buying another 5D Mark II and the new 600EX-RT Speedlite or even a Nikon D4 (Gasp) so make of that what you will.
+As you may well have noticed, I have written this from the perspective of someone who already owns the EOS 5D Mark II.
+Someone who is/was thinking of adding the Mark III to his collection.
+Not biased at all!
+As I write this, I am honestly thinking of buying another 5D Mark II and the new 600EX-RT Speedlite or even a Nikon D4 (gasp).
+Make of that what you will.

-The EOS 5D Mark III could be available to buy by the end of March, priced at around $3,500 for the body only and $4,300 with the EF24-105mm f/4L IS USM (early indications show that the UK price will be a whopping £2999.00!
-Double the current price of the 5D Mark II…).
+The EOS 5D Mark III could be available to buy by the end of March, priced at around $3,500 for the body only.
+Or $4,300 with the EF24-105mm f/4L IS USM.
+Early indications show that the UK price will be a whopping £2999.00!
+Double the current price of the 5D Mark II.

 Something I am a little more excited about is the fact that also available at launch, will be Canon’s new $630 Speedlite, the 600EX-RT and its $470 Speedlite Transmitter ST-E3-RT!